bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 description: 'Go through the procedure of adding a Flutter app on Bitrise from start to finish, from adding the app to deploying it.
 Learn about managing dependencies, testing, and code signing. '
+summary: 'Flutter is a mobile app SDK that allows developers to create native apps for both iOS and Android.
+Bitrise supports Flutter apps: we have dedicated Steps to help you with all your Flutter needs.'
 menu:
   getting-started-main:
     weight: 28